 I Wish | TAB

-Using the loops above, learn all sections before you return to the chords lesson for I Wish and play with the backing track.
+Using the loops above, learn all the sections before returning to the chords lesson for I Wish and playing along with the backing track.

 Here’s the intro bass line.
-I’ve added a little 16th note which is a keyboard addition, the bass plays the 8th notes throughout.
+I’ve added a small 16th note figure — a keyboard addition — while the bass plays straight 8th notes throughout.

-Here’s another version of the bassline.
-Now we add more extra notes, practise to the loop!
+Here’s another version of the bass line.
+This time we add more extra notes — practise it with the loop!

-Let’s move on to the verse, here’s an understated way to play it.
+Let’s move on to the verse.
+Here’s a more understated way to play it.

-Let’s also look at an over-the-top version, now we play the melody and answer it!
+Now let’s look at an over-the-top version — this time we play the melody and then answer it!

-Perhaps the best way forward is to practise both, then play something in between as you stay attentive to what the rest of the band is playing.
+Perhaps the best way forward is to practise both approaches, then find a balance between them while staying attentive to what the rest of the band is playing.

 And this is the chorus.
-I like how the Ab7 is now a dominant chord whereas in the verse, it was just a triad.
+I like how the Ab7 chord becomes a dominant here, whereas in the verse it was just a triad.

-This is the breakdown section, playing this sometimes delights singers, sometimes not…
+This is the breakdown section — sometimes it delights singers, sometimes not…

-When you feel confident with the band (practise to the backing track in the chords lesson), transpose it all a semitone up and get that acoustic guitar out!
+Once you feel confident playing with the band (practise using the backing track from the chords lesson), transpose the whole song up a semitone — then get that acoustic guitar out!

 I Wish Acoustic | TAB (Em and E)

-Here’s the TAB my one acoustic guitar arrangement for I Wish by Stevie Wonder.
+Here’s the TAB for my solo acoustic guitar arrangement of I Wish by Stevie Wonder.

-In an ideal world, you learn how to play this classic both on the electric guitar (band) and as a one acoustic guitar arrangement as this will not just deepen your knowledge of the guitar, but also music in general.
+In an ideal world, you’d learn how to play this classic both on electric guitar (with the band) and as a solo acoustic arrangement.
+Doing so will not only deepen your knowledge of the guitar, but also your understanding of music as a whole.

 I Wish TAB | Related Pages